phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### basePackage
 (required) Base package to be used for the java classes to be generated.
 Model objects will be added in the .model subpackage

+### schemaLocation
+(optional, default: "") The URI or relative path to the folder/network location containing JSON Schemas

 ### baseUri
 (optional) Base URI for generated Spring controllers.
 This overrules the baseUri attribute from inside the .raml spec.